jpswade/jpswade.github.io/_drafts/_improve_serps.md

 > “Don’t break the back button”, JAKOB NIELSEN, May 30, 1999.

+Focus on elegant, modern design.

+Very clear and easily accessible navigation.

+The home page should be visually clear and provide easy access to the website's main purposes or functions.

 Employ a clean, elegant, modern design.
 Have very clear and easily accessible navigation.

 The home page should be visually clear and provide easy access to the website's main purposes or functions.